rabbitmq/rabbitmq-website/site/oauth2-examples.md

 Instead we are launching the application with a token that we have previously obtained from UAA.
 This is just to probe AMQP access with a JWT Token.
 Needless to say that the application should instead obtain the JWT Token prior to connecting to RabbitMQ and it should also be able to refresh it before reconnecting.
 RabbitMQ validates the token before accepting it.
 If the token has expired, RabbitMQ will reject the connection.

-First of all, an application which wants to connect to RabbitMQ using Oauth2 must present a valid JWT token.
+First of all, an application which wants to connect to RabbitMQ using Oauth 2.0 must present a valid JWT token.
 To obtain the token, the application must first authenticate (`1.`) with UAA.
 In case of a successful authentication, it gets back a JWT token (`2.`) which uses it to connect (`3.`) to RabbitMQ.